nemild/smart-contract-best-practices/smart-contracts.md

 }

-// note for state variables that external is not possible
+// for state variables, 'external' is not possible
 ```

 #### Keep fallback functions simple